 I’ll use this page to post new runs/times and discuss things like shoes, running techniques, and random things like “running meditation.”

-Currently I run with the Asics Gel-DS Trainer (pictured left).
+Up until October of 2011 I ran with the Asics Gel-DS Trainer.
 Previously I used the ASICS GEL-Nimbus.
-My philosophy is to find a good (GOOD) running shop and try out some shoes with a pro.
+My philosophy is to find a good (GOOD) running shop and try out various shoes with a pro.
 If they don’t have you walk barefoot with their head on the floor watching, they’re not a pro (imho).
 Things like that will tell them if you you pronate, supinate, or land with a neutral gate.
-Different shoes adjust for subtle differences here.
+Different shoes adjust for subtle differences.

 I supinate.
 And I have a very low arch.
 In fact when I was 15 or so a doctor during a physical told me I was essentially flat-footed and that I’d never run distance.